miqo-te/RBLX-item-scraper/README.md

 - [@silencedswrd](https://github.com/silencedswrd)

-## Python3 & Chrome required
+## Python & Chrome required

 [Python3](https://www.python.org/downloads/) is required to run.
-If you use Python2 or don't have Python installed please upgrade to avoid conflict.
+Make sure you use the correct python version. e.g. if you install the requirements.txt for `Python 3.11`, you should use the same version to run the `core.py`.
 The code utilises [Chrome](https://www.google.com/chrome/) to scrape information correctly, make sure it is installed to the default path.

 ## Usage / Instructions